jimmikmak/DnD-dice-roller/README.md

 # DnD-dice-roller

 A dice rolling app designed specifically for Dungeons and Dragons, but can be used for a variety of different table-top role-playing games.

+Features:
+- Roll one die individually
+- View multiple results simultaneously
+- Use multiple die of the same type and calculate totals for those big attack rolls!
-Random rolls for d4; d6; d8; d10; d12; and 20 sided dice.
-Additional dice may be added to the roll if necessary.
+- Select from a d4; d6; d8; d10; d12; or 20 sided-die.

-Designed for players in my current campaign that don't have a set of traditional dice!
+Designed for players in my current campaign that don't have a set of traditional dice...and who are not good at math!!

-Built using HTML/CSS/Bootstrap/jQuery
+Built using HTML/CSS/Bootstrap/Javascript/jQuery